 Now, advanced users or developers can easily extract the ‘Payload.bin’ file that includes the individual partition images to flash on their specific devices whatsoever.

 The Payload Dumper Tool will help users easily extract the Payload.bin file and its contents to get the specific stock boot image or boot partition files.
 This will help them install Magisk and Root access on their devices or even easily flash the firmware file via the Fastboot Method.

 - First, download the Factory OTA (zip) file for your specific device model and region from the respective website.

 - Once downloaded, you’ll need to follow the next method.

 Method 2: Unzip the OTA file

-Now, unzip the OTA file and get the Payload.bin file on your computer.
+Unzip the OTA file and get the Payload.bin file on your computer.
 This will include all the necessary fastboot flashable factory image files.
-Either you can keep it on a different folder or drive or even on the desktop for your ease.
+You can either keep it on a different folder or drive or even on the desktop for ease.

 Method 3: Install Python

-- Head over to the official Python website and download the latest version of it on the computer.
+- Head over to the official Python website and download the latest version on the computer.